Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3000 Gold
 - Wonderous Item

-**Statikk Arrows**: The noonquiver is magically loaded with _Statikk Arrows_ that deal 1d4 additional lightning damage.
+**Statikk Ammunition**: The noonquiver is magically loaded with _Statikk Ammunition_ that deal 1d4 additional lightning damage.

 **High Noon**: As a bonus action you can enter a state of focus that lasts for 12 seconds.
 Whenever you take the attack action you can do an additional attack as a part of that action.
 Once this action is used it cannot be used again until 60 second pass.
 Whenever you score a takedown, this cooldown is reduced by 6 seconds.